Who is DAKTARI Bush School & Wildlife Orphanage?

 Meet the Hyraxes

-Caline is a potty-trained hyrax who sees us humans as part of her awawa (hyrax social group).
+Caline was one of the orphans taken in by DAKTARI and has since found a home with Michele Merrifield at DAKTARI.
+She is an aggressively trusting creature who sees us humans as part of her awawa (hyrax social group).
 She loves sticking out her tongue, sunbathing in the farm, and meeting the various hyraxes who come visit her for lunch dates.
+What does she do on a daily basis?

-Together, both Popcorn and Caline are irresistible.
+Together, both Popcorn and Caline are irresistible creatures.
 More importantly, they help DAKTARI spark curiosity and turn “awawas” into “awawarness.”

 Working with DAKTARI Bush School